KD5FMU/Random-Audio-ID/README.md

 Be sure and replace the X's with your node number.

 This is derived from the Random Audio file player script file that Tony Morris created from his GMRSLive page.
 This one works great with ASL 3.
-Here is the origianl video for the HamVoIP version and the process is practially the same.
+Here is the original video for the HamVoIP version and the process is practially the same.

 Use this video for a Reference for now.